 Where to Start Your Trip

-The following states have Amtrak stations with trains that travel to Colorado.
+The following states have Amtrak stations with trains that travel to the destinations on this list.
 You can view all stations on the California Zephyr route guide.

 Note that Chicago is a major Amtrak hub, and you may need to travel to Chicago first via train or plane if you are starting your trip east of the Mississippi River.
 In California, major cities with access to the California Zephyr include Sacramento and Emeryville, which is just outside of San Francisco.
 To see all your rail options, begin the ticket booking process on Amtrak.com with your start and end stations.

 Other tips: The train to Denver is faster if you are departing from Chicago (over 18 hours) vs from Emeryville, California (the two end points of the California Zephyr route).
 If you prefer a shorter train ride or just want the scenic mountain views, then consider starting your trip in Salt Lake City, which is about 15 hours away from Denver via Amtrak train (and a shorter ride if you are visiting one of the mountain resort towns).
 You can also start your train vacation in Denver for a short and scenic trip into the Rocky Mountains.

 California Zephyr Amtrak trains stop at five stations in Colorado.
 Stations are listed below with information on attractions and amenities near each stop.

 Overlooking the Rocky Mountains, Denver offers easy access to cultural, culinary and recreational activities.
 The Amtrak station is downtown near all of the city’s major sports venues and many restaurants, bars, parks and art galleries.
 A car rental isn’t needed unless you plan to head to the mountains or to a destination that isn’t easily accessible via the RTD light rail system, Uber, Lyft or taxi.

 Landmarks and tourist attractions near the Amtrak station include:

 - Coors Field